-To rent a space for a non-profit event, please contact Dover Parks and Recreation at 508-785-0476 or email@example.com.
-You may indicate the room you would like to rent, for which dates you will need it, and any equipment you will need.
+To rent a space for a non-profit event, please contact Dover Parks and Recreation at 508-785-0476 or firstname.lastname@example.org to discuss availability.
+Then fill out the rental form below, indicating the room you would like to rent, for which dates you will need it, and any equipment you will need.

 Upon completion of the booking, you will be given further information regarding any equipment you requested.